40net-cloud/fortigate-gcp-ha-ap-lb-terraform/README.md

 - zonal instance groups to be used later as components of backend services
 - internal load balancer resources in trusted (internal) network
 - backend service in external network (load balancer without frontends)
+- (optionally) external IP addresses and ELB frontends (forwarding rules)
 - cloud firewall rules opening ALL communication on untrusted and trusted networks
 - cloud firewall rules allowing cluster sync and administrative access
 - static external IP addresses for management bound to nic3 (port4) of FortiGates
 - Cloud NAT to allow traffic initiated by FGTs out
 - (optionally) Secret Manager secret with FGT API token

-> NOTE: This module currently does NOT create frontends (forwarding rules) for the External Load Balancer

 ### How to use this module
 We assume you have a working root module with proper Google provider configuration.
 If you don't - start by reading [Google Provider Configuration Reference](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference).